MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/transparency-notes-copilot-panel.md

 ## What operational factors and settings allow for effective and responsible use of the system?

-Follow these guildlines to make the most of the feature:
+Here are some tips to help you get the most out of this feature:

-- Use everyday words to describe how you want to edit your app, such as “add a new screen”, “add a new email screen”, or “add 2 buttons”.
+- Use simple language to explain the changes you want to make to your app, such as "add a new screen" or "insert 2 buttons".
-- When results don't meet your expectations, try to be specific, like “add a new button in the selected container”, “make the selected button red”, or “when clicking on Button1 show Screen 2”.
+- If the results you get aren't what you were expecting, try being more precise.
+For example, you could say "add a new button to the selected container", "change the color of the selected button to red", or "display Screen 2 when Button1 is clicked".
-- You can also try the default suggestions that are offered in the Copilot panel and make modifications.
-And if it still doesn’t meet your needs, send us your feedback.
+- You can also try using the default suggestions provided in the Copilot panel and then customize them to suit your needs.
+And if you still can't get the desired results, send us your feedback.

 ## See also